networkchristo/12967/README.md

 - 👋 Hi, I’m @12967
-- 👀 I’m currently interested in information technology (IT)
+- 👀 I’m currently interested in IT, VOIP, Networking and more.
-- 🌱 I’m currently learning CCNP
+- 🌱 I’m currently learning CCNP and CEH
-- 💞️ I’m looking to collaborate on AURA
+- 💞️ I’m looking to collaborate on Aura
 - 📫 You can contact me by email 👉 anonymoushacker8322@gmail.com
-     I will be active and answering to all your doubts
+     I will be active and answer all your doubts

 <!---
 12967/12967 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-YOU CAN USE MY PYTHON SCRIPTS FOR ATTACKS AND FOR VIRUS
+YOU CAN USE MY PYTHON SCRIPTS FOR ATTACKS AND VIRUS

 DISCLAIMER: THIS IS MADE FOR EDUCATIONAL PURPOSES ONLY.
-            I WILL.NOT BE RESPONSIBLE FOR WJAT YOU DID DO IT YOUR OWN ROSH AND YOUR OWN DEVICES
+            I WILL.
+NOT BE RESPONSIBLE FOR WJAT YOU DID DO IT YOUR RISK AND YOUR OWN DEVICES